jessapoy/Cyclistic/README.md

 You can find the code for cleaning process of the data [here](https://github.com/jessapoy/Cyclistic/blob/main/Process.sql).

-First,I verified the row count of the merged table, which totals 5,719,877 rows.
+First, I verified the row count of the merged table, which totals 5,719,877 rows.
 I also checked for duplicates using ride_id (which I determined to be the primary key).
 It returned 5,719,877 rows, which means there are no duplicates.

 I also checked for any null values, which I found in: